ashleygraf101/case-study-test-plan/README.md

 # Executive summary:
 ShowPo is a fast-moving midsize fashion eCommerce company which has been replatforming every 2 to 3 years as their business grows.
 To monitor and manage the stability of their website, they create a regression test suite at each replatforming.
-In this article, I outline a good cross-section of what I think would be in their functionality and reliability test suites, and dip my toes into the other elements of testing.
+In the attached document, I outline a good cross-section of what I think would be in their functionality and reliability test suites, and dip my toes into the other elements of testing.

 This piece is not a complete set of the tests that would be included in their regression test suite.
 I don’t cover all negative test cases, and I have only included customer-facing functions.
 However, I hope to provide a good cross-section which demonstrates to you how I think as a tester.
 While automated tests don’t test everything, the aim of a good regression test suite is to give confidence that the program works as it should.